In part one we looked at the basic mechanics of Bash completion. In this part we’ll walk through its implementation for my automation tool.

 It gets complicated and I could have simplified further.
 I’m happy it’s tested and can be refactored later if needs be.
 I decided to split the code up by the ‘type’ of completion, i.e. whether it’s the name of a command, an option, or its arguments.

-For each type of completion, I defined a method that takes args
+For each type of completion, I defined a method that takes args which is the

 full command-line typed by the user as an array of words.
 The method returns